pakinsa/DevOps_Project/06.Client_Server/Readme.md

+#### New Inbound Rule
-# Open port 3306 on mysqlserver by configuring the new inbound rule
-# and connect to mysqlserver from mysql_client server
-# Note for extra security, do not  allow all IP address to reach
-# 'mysql_server' -only allow acccess only to specific local IP address of
+Open port 3306 on mysqlserver by configuring the new inbound rule and connect to mysqlserver from mysql_client server Note for extra security, do not  allow all IP address to reach 'mysql_server' -only allow acccess only to specific local IP address of 'mysql_client'
-# 'mysql_client'

 To allow access tot the specific ip of the mysql-client.
 We get the private IP of mysql-client
 ![Alt_text](img/9a.findptirvateip.png)